-As individual country competition accelerates, the EU-Mercosur trade pact stands as a potentially significant exception (see our preview of the pact here).3 The agreement is set to cover 91% of biregional trade from Mercosur and 99% of biregional trade from the EU.
+As individual country competition accelerates, the EU-Mercosur trade pact stands as a potentially significant exception.3 The agreement is set to cover 91% of bi-regional trade from Mercosur and 99% of bi-regional trade from the EU.
 In doing so, Mercosur will eliminate tariffs on 72% of trade in 10 years or less, while the EU will do so on 92% of trade over the same period.
 For the EU, the pact represents a strategic opportunity to diversify suppliers and access valuable resources, such as food, energy, and critical minerals.
 For Mercosur, it may boost international competitiveness and support more sustainable economic development.
 Despite these potential benefits, its implementation requires a multi-year ratification process by the EU Council, EU parliament, and Mercosur countries.
 Furthermore, the ratification process faces stringent objections from France, Austria, and Poland on competitive concerns.